markroyer/latex-sql-relalg-predcalc-cheatsheet/README.md

 ## Setup

-Make sure that you have the following Debian `texlive` package installed.
+Make sure that you have the Debian `texlive` package installed.

 ## Usage